|

 same of the VBA Sendkeys statement with

-some additional codes not existent
+some additional key codes not existent

 in VBA for: